eloisetaylor5693/star-wars-card-game/README.md

 ## Constraints 🔎

 - Cards played by either the user or computer should not have been played before.
-- Cards played by either the user or computer should not have been "won" by either player i.e. the computer should not play a card that has been won by the user in a previous round.
 - On mobile devices the cards should stack.
 On tablet devices the cards should be displayed side by side.
 When the screen width grows very large a margin should appear either side so that the boxes don’t keep getting larger.
 - If there is any information that you feel is missing from the story then please make sensible decisions (for example, size of ‘mobile’, design of ‘highlighted’)- It is ok to use Create React App to get started.
 Use your judgement on look and feel but it should be easy to use.